 Traditionally, the bouclé jacket has been associated with a certain Upper East Side matriarch persona (Bunny from Sex and the City springs to mind), but in recent years, a younger crowd have embraced its sophisticated charms and introduced a fresh take on the classic silhouette.
 There will always be a place for the famed matchy-matchy twinset pairing, but I've loved seeing how fashion fanatics have turned the trend on its head with distressed denim, leggings and even a cheeky jogging bottom or two.

-But don't worry—there are plenty to be found in the middle-ground from brands such as Marks and Spencer, Ted Baker and Mango.
-Oh, and while we're at it, I would recommend checking out vintage iterations on sites such as Etsy.
-By shopping secondhand you stand a better chance of getting a designer quality piece at a high-street price.
+As you can imagine, there is a huge variety when it comes to price point, and you can happily nab a jacket for £35 from H&M or take the plunge with a vintage Chanel from Vestiaire Collective for a cool £2000.
+But don't worry—there are plenty of options to be found in the middle ground from brands such as Me + Em, Maje and & Other Stories.
+Oh, and while we're at it, I recommend checking out vintage iterations on sites such as Etsy and Depop.
+By shopping second-hand, you stand a better chance of getting a designer-quality piece at a high-street price point.
 Just saying.

 This year, I plan on balancing out the bouclé's traditional polish with a white tee, slouchy jeans and my favourite vintage cowboy boots.
 But when summer rolls around, I'll add denim cut-offs and woven sandals.
 Versatile, classic and chic, this really is a jacket to get on board with.
 Scroll down to see and shop my edit of designer, high-street and vintage bouclé jackets.

 Ellie from Slip Into Style proves that even jogging bottoms can look chicer with a bouclé blazer.